YOU DESERVE

 Anne* yearned for an empowering relationship full of closeness and respect.

-But somehow, she kept choosing partners who wanted her to rescue them or for whom growing intimacy was closely followed by anxiety.
+But somehow, she kept choosing partners who needed her to rescue them—partners for whom intimacy felt like a threat rather than a foundation.

 Things would go well for the first few months, but eventually, especially if they moved in together, the same problems would arise.